mhinsch/msums/README.md

 ## Disclaimer

-The code in this project was originally created for internal with only secondary consideration for easy consumption.
+The code in this project was originally created for internal use with only secondary consideration for easy consumption.
 As such it is poorly documented and at times - due to optimization requirements - awkward and complicated.

 Furthermore, while we made every effort to ensure the code is correct, please use at your own risk.
 It is probably prudent to have a look at the (not terribly legible, sorry) code first to make sure it does what you think it does.